loipct/dnt-book-rag-api/readme.md

 ## Usage
 0. Clone the repository to your local machine.

-1. Get the your Gemini and pinecone database api-key.
-Creating .env file with content :
+1. Obtain your Gemini and Pinecone API keys.
+Create a .env file with the following content:

 ```
 GOOGLE_API_KEY =  your_api